-- Please Put Some Clothes On: In a season 3 episode, Uncle Phil runs around the house yelling that the baby's coming (it's not, he's just panicking).
+- Please Put Some Clothes On: In a Season 3 episode, Phil runs around the house yelling that the baby's coming (it's not, he's just panicking).
 Will, once he can see clearly, yells in terror, with Phil quickly reassuring him that everything will be fine.
-Will's response, while not saying it outright, just screams this trope:Will: "That ain't what's scaring me!
+Will's response, while not saying it outright, just screams this:Will: "That ain't what's scaring me!
 You ain't got no drawers on!"

 - [Popular Saying], But...: Sticks and stones may break my bones, but a fifty foot fall will kill y'all!

-- Profiling: Carlton and Will get arrested for Driving While Black while on their way to Palm Springs, as Carlton was assigned with driving the car of Mr. Firth, a work associate of Phil's (it's a very fancy BMW).
-Carlton was convinced that the police were only doing their job, as their behavior was generally suspicious (they were arguing in the car and driving very slowly), but Will believed it was racial profiling, as does Phil.
+- Profiling: Carlton and Will get arrested for Driving While Black while on their way to Palm Springs, as Carlton is assigned with driving the car of Mr. Furth, a work associate of Phil's.
+Carlton's convinced that the police are only doing their job, as their behavior was generally suspicious (they were arguing in the car and driving very slowly), but Will believes it's racial profiling, as does Phil.
 It ends on a down note.
 Carlton asks Phil, "Dad, if you were a cop and you saw someone driving a car at two miles an hour, would you stop them?"
 To which Phil responds, "That's what I asked myself the first time I was pulled over."
 The episode ends as Carlton sits there in a depressed funk, pondering what just happened.